Tutorial

 Note that this.pushEventTo needs the DOM id of the LiveView component in case you have several components in the LiveView.
 It should only send the event to a specific one.

-But before this works, I need to import the hook and connect it the Phoenix LiveView javascript:
+But before this works, I need to import the hook and connect it to the Phoenix LiveView JavaScript:

 // assets/js/app.js